Saint Paul, Minnesota: Economy

 The Minneapolis–Saint Paul–Bloomington area employs 1,570,700 people in the private sector as of July 2008, 82.43% of whom work in private service providing-related jobs.

 Major corporations headquartered in Saint Paul include Ecolab, a chemical and cleaning product company that the Minneapolis/St. Paul Business Journal named in 2008 as the eighth-best place to work in the Twin Cites for companies with 1,000 full-time Minnesota employees, and Securian Financial Group Inc.

 The 3M Company moved to St. Paul in 1910.
-It built an art deco headquarters at 900 Bush that still stands.
-Headquarters operations moved to the Maplewood campus in 1964.
+It built an art deco headquarters at 900 Bush Avenue that still stands.
+Headquarters operations moved to the suburban Maplewood campus in 1964.
 3M manufacturing continued for a couple more decades until all St. Paul operations ceased.

 The city was home to the Ford Motor Company's Twin Cities Assembly Plant, which opened in 1924 and closed at the end of 2011.
 The plant was in Highland Park on the Mississippi River, adjacent to Lock and Dam No. 1, Mississippi River, which generates hydroelectric power.
 The site is being redeveloped into a mixed-used area called Highland Bridge which, when complete, will include 3,800 housing units, most opening in 2023.

 Saint Paul has financed city development with tax increment financing (TIF).
 In 2018, it had 55 TIF districts.
 Projects that have benefited from TIF funding include the St. Paul Saints stadium, and the affordable housing along the Twin Cities Metro Green Line.

 Housing

 In November 2021, Saint Paul became the only Midwestern city to regulate rent increases when voters passed a rent control ordinance as part of a larger effort to curb rising housing costs.
-The law limited annual rent increases to three percent and prohibited higher increases after a tenant vacated a unit.
-In September 2022, the Saint Paul City Council voted to amend the law, allowing higher vacancy increases and exempting units built in the preceding or following 20 years from the increase cap.
+The law limited annual rent increases to 3% and prohibited higher increases after a tenant vacated a unit.
+This resulted in an 80% reduction in requests for new housing permits, while in Minneapolis, permits were up 70%.
+Saint Paul's rent control initiative has since been significantly rolled back.
+In September 2022, the Saint Paul City Council amended the law to allow higher vacancy increases and exempt units built in the preceding or following 20 years from the increase cap.
+Since then, according to Zillow estimates, St. Paul's rents have grown at a pace similar to Minneapolis's, since the ordinance gives landlords several options to raise rents by more than 3%.

+As of the 2020 U.S. census, Saint Paul had about 134,080 housing units and 126,409 households, with an average of 2.3 persons per household.
+The median value of owner-occupied homes was approximately $293,500, and tenure is nearly evenly split between owner- and renter-occupied units.